Chapter 15 : New Faces and New Places

 “Do you think I’d be allowed to practice in the library?
 Just quiet things like the Colour-Changing Charm… do you think it’d be all right?”

 “I’m sure it’s fine,” I said.
-I looked up facts about Screechsnap and she practiced the Colour-Changing Charm on a book, but wasn’t getting very far – it only changed to a lighter shade of its original brown.
+I looked up facts about Screechsnap and Althea practised the Colour-Changing Charm on a book, but wasn’t getting very far – it only changed to a lighter shade of its original brown.
 I suggested starting with smaller things like quills, which worked well for her, until she’d mastered that and moved onto the book again.

 As I collected my books after checking them out, I heard Remus’s voice calling my name.
-I turned around, and the four Marauders were walking towards me.
+I turned around, and the four Gryffindor boys were walking towards me.
 “Hey,” said Remus.
 “What are you up to?
 We just got back from the Apparition session.”

 I looked at my textbooks – all I’d actually done that day was draw and label a Screechsnap plant.
 “Herbology,” I said.
 I turned to Sirius and James.
 “What are you doing in the library?
 I thought you avoided this place like spattergroit.”